OutmodedChip64/outmodedchip64.github.io/_posts/2019-01-11-How-to-dual-boot-Ubuntu-18-10-with-Windows-10.md

 ---
 layout: post
 title: How to dual boot Ubuntu 18.10 with Windows 10 | EFweb
+name: How to dual boot Ubuntu 18.10 with Windows 10
 background-image: /blog-images/How%20to%20dual%20boot%20Ubuntu%2018.10%20with%20Windows%2010/TitlePicture.png
 description: Learn how to dual boot Ubuntu 18.10 with Windows 10 here on EFweb Blog!
 ---